Global evidence for a consistent spatial footprint of intra-urban centers: Methods

-GHSL-SMOD delineates global settlements based on population size, population density, and built-up area, following the Degree of Urbanisation framework \cite{european2021degree}.
-We selected the 2020 high density cluster, defined as contiguous 1 km$^2$ grid cells with at least 1,500 people per km$^2$ or over 50\% built-up area, and a minimum population of 50,000.
+GHSL-UCDB delineates global settlements based on population size, population density, and built-up area, following the Degree of Urbanisation framework \cite{pesaresi2024advances}.
+We used the 2015 and 2020 high-density cluster, defined as contiguous 1 km$^2$ grid cells with at least 1,500 people per km$^2$ or over 50\% built-up area, and a minimum population of 50,000.

-The VIIRS Day/Night Band (DNB) measures radiance in units of $\text{nW}\cdot\text{cm}^{-2}\cdot\text{sr}^{-1}$ with a spatial resolution of $\sim$ 500 m.
-We used the 2020 annual composite (version ``vcmslcfg''), which filters out transient light sources such as sunlight, moonlight, biomass burning, and aurora \cite{elvidge2021annual}.
-Background noise was removed by setting low-intensity values to zero using a standard brightness threshold.
+The VIIRS Day/Night Band measures radiance in units of $\text{nW}\cdot\text{cm}^{-2}\cdot\text{sr}^{-1}$ with a spatial resolution of $\sim$ 500 m.
+We used the 2015 and 2020 annual composites (version ``vcmslcfg''), which filter out transient light sources such as sunlight, moonlight, biomass burning, and aurora.
+Background noise was removed by setting low-intensity values to zero using a standard brightness threshold \cite{elvidge2021annual}.